SMUJYYXB/GGMP/README.md

     4.1 metadata_category.txt
     4.2 taxa.list

 5 Direction for use
+    5.1 Configuring the system environment files and variables
+    5.2 Location of the files
+    5.3 modify Relate_metadata_with_microbiota.pl
+    5.4 Run pipeline

-6 How to get the data
+6 How to get the data?
-    6.1 How to get the original sequences
+    6.1 How to get the original sequences?
-    6.2 How to get the metadata
+    6.2 How to get the metadata?

 # 1 Environment